 The process for a finding of no adverse effect follows 36 C.F.R.
-800.5(3)(b) with the following additions:
+800.5 with the following additions:

-DHS will provide a submission package to the appropriate parties identified pursuant to 36 C.F.R.
-800.3(f) of the no adverse effect determination as made by a DHS Qualified Professional.
+DHS will provide a submission package for CRS Undertakings not identified in Appendix A of this Agreement consistent with requirements identified in Stipulation II.b to the appropriate SHPO, THPO, Tribe, or NHO, or other parties as identified pursuant to 36 C.F.R.
+800.3(f), of the no adverse effect determination as made by a DHS Qualified Professional.

-If there is no response from the parties within thirty (30) calendar days, DHS shall assume concurrence and the completion of Section 106 responsibilities.
+If there is no response from the parties within thirty (30) calendar days from submission, DHS will follow 36 C.F.R.
+800.5(d)(1) to document the fulfillment of Section 106 responsibilities and proceed accordingly.

 If there is a disagreement with the federal finding and DHS determines the CRS Undertaking would result in an adverse effect determination, Section VI.b of this Agreement is followed.